 Why Saxon 8/7 as a Pre-Algebra Course?
 Dr. Shormann recommends Math 8/7, 3rd edition.
 Then, skip Saxon Algebra ½ and take Shormann Algebra 1 with Integrated Geometry.
 Learn more

-Course Materials: Pre-Algebra DIVE videos are provided at no extra cost for Ensign Peak Academy students who are enrolled in any live classes.
+Course Materials: Pre-Algebra DIVE videos are provided within Canvas, for Ensign Peak Academy students.
 Pre-Algebra students will need to purchase the Saxon 8/7 with Pre-Algebra, Third Edition Complete Homeschool Kit with Solutions Manual.
 (You may be able to find a used copy at a discounted price.)

 Table of Contents: Click here to view Table of Contents

 Placement Test: Is this the best course for you?
-Take the Placement Test to find out.
+Contact us to arrange for a placement exam.

 Prerequisite: Memorization* of Multiplication Facts to 9.
 To successfully complete this course, memorization of multiplication facts to a minimum of 9 is essential to learning the concepts in Saxon Math 8/7.
 If your student can complete the Multiplication Mastery Test in five minutes or so, they are ready for this course.
 If not, please see this article. *Three seconds or less – no skip counting, using fingers or tricks

 How to be successful in this course: